Onion Companion Plants: Creating a Natural Ecosystem

 This article has links to products that I may make commission from.

-In this article, we will explore the concept of onion companion plants and how it can benefit your organic garden.
+In this guide, we will explore the concept of onion companion plants and how it can benefit your organic garden.

 And when it comes to onions, this technique can work wonders in creating a thriving onion garden.